Mary Christmas (film): Plot

 Joel Wallace (Schneider), is a widower raising a daughter, Felice (Jenna Boyd).
 In her Christmas letter to Santa Claus, Felice wishes for a new mother for Christmas.
 The letter is intercepted by a local news producer who cancels reporter Mary Maloney's vacation and sends her to investigate the Wallace family as a human interest story.
 Most of the movie deals with Joel's searching for a new wife that will be Felice's mother.
-Felice is searching for a mother, and Mary Maloney's is wishing for her daughter to be happy, the baby that she gave up nine years earlier; the real Santa Claus poses as a governor who has both letter's to Santa, and grants all of their wishes; The real daughter and mother are reunited as the father is given his old ball mint he always loved!
+Felice is searching for a mother, and Mary Maloney's is wishing for her daughter to be happy, the baby that she gave up nine years earlier; the real Santa Claus poses as a governor who has both letter's to Santa, and grants all of their wishes; The real daughter and mother are reunited as the father is given his old ball mitt he always loved!